immcantation/scoper/docs/vignettes/Scoper-Vignette.md

 # cloned data (a data.frame), with the column `clone_id`
 cloned_db <- results@db
 # print effective threshold (a numeric):
-# this is an explanatory value calculated to represent the cut-off
-# separating the inter (between) and intra (within) clonal distances.
-# It may differ from threshold provided for the function.
 results@eff_threshold
 ```